+J.17: Prescribing Controlled Drugs.

-- J.17: Written instructions for the administration or dispensing of Controlled Drugs to patients. - J.17.1 Extra legal requirements apply for the prescribing of CDs. - J.17.2 It is illegal to issue or respond to verbal orders for the supply, administration or dispensing of CDs. - J.17.3 There are no supplementary or independent prescribers within the hospice and all prescriptions must be written by doctors who have been authorised to do so by the hospice. - J.17.4 On hospice premises, CDs are administered to patients against written instructions on drug administration charts, and these written instructions are not formally regarded as prescriptions.
-In addition to the written instruction, the patient's name, date of birth, hospice number and allergy status must also be written on the drug administration chart. - J.17.5 The written instructions for TTOs for Schedule Two Controlled Drugs are formally regarded as prescriptions and they must satisfy all the following requirements: - Only doctors who are fully registered with the GMC can prescribe TTO prescriptions for CDs.
-All the following are required for a TTO prescription for a CD to be valid: - The whole prescription, including the patient's name and address, must be written in the prescriber's own handwriting and in indelible ink.
-They must be dated, signed and specify the prescriber's address. - The generic name of the CD must be used rather than a trade name (e.g. "Morphine sulphate modified release" rather than "MST"). - The strength of the preparation, when more than one strength exists. - The form of the preparation (e.g. tablets, capsules, granules, suspension, skin patches, suppositories) must be included even if it is implicit in the generic name. - o The dose and the frequency (e.g. 10mg bd) - o The total quantity of the preparation in both words and figures (e.g. 140mg (one hundred and forty milligrams)) or the number of dose units in both words and figures (e.g. 14 tablets (fourteen)).
+- J.17.1 Extra legal requirements apply for the prescribing of CDs. - J.17.2 It is illegal to issue or respond to verbal orders for CDs. - J.17.3 There are no supplementary or independent prescribers within the hospice and all prescriptions must be written by doctors who have been authorised to do so by the hospice. - J.17.4 All CD prescriptions for administration to patients within the hospice setting must be prescribed on an inpatient drug prescription chart.
+The patient's name, date of birth, hospice number and allergy status must also be written on the chart. - J.17.5 The following requirements apply in the hospice for the writing of TTOs but not for the writing of inpatient prescription charts: - Only doctors who are fully registered with the GMC can prescribe TTO prescriptions for CDs.
+All the following are required for a TTO prescription for a CD to be valid: - The whole prescription, including the patient's name and address, must be written in the prescriber's own handwriting and in indelible ink. - The generic name of the CD must be used rather than a trade name (e.g. "Morphine sulphate modified release" rather than "MST"). - The strength of the preparation, when more than one strength exists. - The form of the preparation (e.g. tablets, capsules, granules, suspension, skin patches, suppositories) must be included even if it is implicit in the generic name. - The dose and the frequency (e.g. 10mg bd) - The total quantity of the preparation in both words and figures (e.g. 140mg (one hundred and forty milligrams)) or the number of dose units in both words and figures (e.g. 14 tablets (fourteen)).
 Where the number of dose units is stated, the doctor must ensure that the correct strength of tablets is requested (e.g. 40mg of morphine modified release may be supplied as 4 x 10mg tablets or 1 x 30 mg and 1 x 10 mg tablet). - The prescription must be signed and dated by the prescriber.